mikemaccana/styleselect/README.md

 ## Demo

-There's a live demop if the code in this repo.
+There's a live demo if the code in this repo.
 Just run `http-server` (or whatever your preferred static webserver is) in the current directory.

+Open the JavaScript console on the demo page for more instructions.

 ## Usage: